kmkolasinski/receptivefield/README.md

 ResNet, Inception (see notebooks) where analytical approach of computing receptive fields cannot be used.

+# Installation

+* `pip install receptivefield` inside the project.

 # Some remarks

-* In order to get better results or even avoid NaNs in the estimated receptive field parameters, it is suggested to use `Linear` activation and `AvgPool2D` instead of `MaxPool2D`.
+* In order to get better results or even avoid NaNs in the estimated receptive field parameters, it is suggested to use `Linear` (instead `Relu`) activation and `AvgPool2D` instead of `MaxPool2D`.
 This improves gradient flow in the network and hence better signal in the input image.
+Note, that this is required only for RF estimation.

-* Additionally, one may even initialize network with constant positive values in all weights (positive if max pooling is used).
-For Keras API this can be obtained by setting `init_weight=True` in the `KerasReceptiveField(init_weight=True)` constructor.
+* Additionally, one may even initialize network with constant positive values in all weights (positive if max pooling is used) and set biases to zero.
+In case of Keras API this can be obtained by setting `init_weight=True` in the `KerasReceptiveField(init_weight=True)` constructor.

 # Keras Example